eslint-community/eslint-plugin-eslint-plugin/docs/rules/fixer-return.md

 # Enforces always return from a fixer function (fixer-return)

+✔️ The `"extends": "plugin:eslint-plugin/recommended"` property in a configuration file enables this rule.

 In a fixable rule, missing return from a fixer function will not apply fixes.

 ## Rule Details